hungrymonkey/cs150-p1/README.md

 ## Problem

-We are given a room with debris and need to find the least possible moves until the room is clean
+We are given a room with debris and need to find the least possible moves until the room is clean.

+Possible Moves include Left, Right, Up, Down, and Suck.

 ## Solution